 What is “Bad” Estrogen?

-“Bad” estrogen comes primarily from exposure to xenohoromones – man made and environmental chemicals that bind to estrogen receptor sites and act like estrogen within the body.
+“Bad” estrogen comes primarily from exposure to xenohormones – man made and environmental chemicals that bind to estrogen receptor sites and act like estrogen within the body.
 They contribute to the formation of extra estrogen receptor sites and also prevent the liver from eliminating excess estrogen.
 Increased levels of “bad” estrogen are also promoted by obesity and contribute to hormonal imbalance.

-Then, What is “Good” Estrogen?
+Then, what is “Good” Estrogen?

 Our body’s “good” estrogen has many responsibilities in terms of supporting healthy fertility.
-For women, estrogen helps the follicle in an ovary to mature in preparation for ovulation, supports a healthy menstrual cycle and helps to create a thick endometrium in preparation for implantation.
+For women, estrogen helps the follicle in an ovary to mature in preparation for ovulation, supports a healthy menstrual cycle, and helps to create a thick endometrium in preparation for implantation.
 In men, estrogen helps to regulate the process by which sperm matures.

 5 Ways DIM Benefits Estrogen Levels